+11.4.
 HEALTH & WELLBEING

 ECS will keep on being key enablers to realise the continuum of healthcare, notably in linking well-being, diagnostics, therapeutic approaches and rehabilitation issues.
 In addition to providing the tools for personal management of individual health and monitoring of health condition, ECS and smart systems will play an active role in assistive technologies with the goal to reduce inequalities linked to impairments originating in loss of physiological or anatomical structure or function after a disease or an accident.
+Ambient Assisted Living (AAL) is a high-priority direction for Europe to support its increasing ageing population.

-Going beyond 2028, personalised and patient tailored healthcare will be at the forefront of technology advancement.
-However, key challenges exist in terms of regulation and uptake by practitioners, especially when dealing with procurement policies.
+Beyond 2028, personalised and patient-tailored healthcare will be at the forefront of technology advancement.
+Key challenges include not only technological ones, such as reliability, safety and privacy, but also in terms of regulation and uptake by practitioners, especially when dealing with procurement policies.